charmoniumQ/PROBE/probe_src/probe_frontend/README.md

 the same computer).

 - **Probe log**
-This is a directory **or** file (`probe_log` by default) that encodes the data from a probe record in a format that is cross-platform and much easier to use; a probe log file is just a gzip-ed tarball containing a probe log directory. (see the section on serialization format)
+This is a directory or file (`probe_log` by default) that encodes the data from a probe record in a format that is cross-platform and much easier to use.
+(see the section on serialization format for details).

 - **Transcription**
 This is the process of converting a probe record to a probe log.